 A sprinkler system has been installed within each dwelling.
-When a sprinkler head is activated (by a high temperature) the sprinkler will activate and water will begin to flow.
+When a sprinkler head is activated (by a high temperature) the sprinkler will activate, and water will begin to flow.

-The sprinkler system is maintained by the Aspect management team.
-Any damage to the sprinkler head must be immediately reported to Concierge immediately.
-Do not decorate over the sprinkler head.
+The sprinkler system is maintained by NHHO/NHG management team.
+Any damage to the sprinkler head must be immediately reported to NHHO/NHG immediately.
+Do not decorate over the sprinkler head or position tall furniture, such as wardrobes near the sprinkler heads.